allpix-squared/allpix-squared/doc/usermanual/07_objects/01_object_types.md

 - `CarrierState::HALTED`:
   The motion of the charge carrier has stopped, for example because it has reached an implant or the sensor surface

+{{% alert title="Warning" color="warning" %}}
+It should be noted that in most cases, storage of PropagatedCharge objects is not required.
+Since individual objects are generated for every electron and hole in the event, storing them will lead to large output files and possible performance penalties.
+{{% /alert %}}

 For more details refer to the [code reference](https://allpix-squared.docs.cern.ch/reference/classes/classallpix_1_1propagatedcharge/).